boydaihungst/gvfs.yazi/README.md

 allowing you to navigate inside, view, and edit individual or groups of files.

 Supported protocols: MTP, SMB, SFTP, NFS, GPhoto2 (PIP), FTP, Google Drive, DNS-SD, DAV (WebDAV), AFP, AFC.
+You need to install corresponding packages to use them.

 Tested: MTP, GPhoto2 (PIP), DAV, SFTP, FTP.
 You may need to unlock and turn screen on to mount some devices (Android MTP, etc.)

-By default, `mount` only shows list of devices which has MTP, GPhoto2, AFC, AFP protocols.
+By default, `mount` will shows list of devices which have MTP, GPhoto2, AFC protocols are always when they are connected.
-To mount other protocols, you need to install corresponding packages and mount them manually.
+For other protocols (smb, ftp, sftp, etc), add them using `add-mount` action.
+See more in the keymap below.

 NOTE: